'90 Ford

 Towing like that we were getting in the 11MPG range.
 Not great, but it was hard work.

 There were five active wasp nests in the Ford.
 One in the door I dispatched before we left.
-Four more (two in each fuel hatch, wasps hunkered down in shock) I discovered at the first fueling.
+Four more (two in each fuel hatch, wasps hunkered down in shock after so much freeway time) I discovered at the first fueling.
 (The wasps were not amused.
-"Wasps," say I, "enjoy my shoe.")
+"Wasps," say I, "enjoy the bottom of my shoe.")

 We got back home at about 6:15AM, loooong day!